 Step Five: Bake up your perfect turkey

-When Grandma was baking her turkey for 30 back in the 70’s and 80’s, she definitely didn’t have an oven like the ovens we have now.
-The latest wall ovens and ranges cook or bake food more efficiently and for less time so you won’t have to get up at 6 am to ensure your dinner is on the table by 5.
+When Grandma was baking her turkey for 30 back in the ’70s and ’80s, she definitely didn’t have an oven like the ovens we have now.
+The latest wall ovens and ranges cook or bake food efficiently and take less time so you won’t have to get up at 6 a.m. to ensure your dinner is on the table by 5.

 Place your turkey in a roasting pan and set your oven for the recommended amount of hours.
 Here’s a handy chart for turkey cooking times.
-Note I always cook turkey at 325 degrees.
+I always cook turkey at 325 degrees but some prefer 350.

 Some people like to serve their turkey whole and slice it right at the table.
 You can also slice it up and serve it in pieces.
-No matter what method you choose, you’ll need a large serving platter and a good set of knives to carve it.
-And before you get busy with your knives, check out this YouTube video on how to properly carve a turkey.
+No matter your chosen method, you’ll need a large serving platter and a good set of knives to carve it.
+Before you get busy with your knives, check out this YouTube video on how to properly carve a turkey.

 It might seem like a lot of steps, but once you’ve cooked a few turkeys, you’ll see that it’s an easy process.
 For Thanksgiving, Christmas, or just for a Sunday night dinner, everyone will appreciate the effort you went through to serve the perfect turkey.